WHOLE SCHOOL CURRICULUM

 Key Stage 3

-Further to the timetabled programmes of study pupils are encouraged to participate in a carefully designed enrichment curriculum which provides cultural experiences, promotes wellbeing and helps pupils to develop an awareness of their place in local and international communities.
+Further to the timetabled programmes of study pupils are encouraged to participate in a carefully designed enrichment curriculum which provides cultural experiences, promotes wellbeing and helps them to develop an awareness of their place in local and international communities.

 At the end of Key Stage 3 pupils will have increased their cultural capital, have an awareness of a range of strategies to promote positive wellbeing, and have received personal advice and guidance to allow them to make informed decisions for the next stage of their educational journey.

 The national curriculum content is carefully tracked to ensure that pupils have covered all statutory areas by the end of Year 9.

 The options process is structured in such a way that pupils are guided to select subjects and qualifications which will allow them to be successful whether that be following the EBAC or a more vocational suite of qualifications.
 The options are designed to stimulate and challenge pupils and to meet the demands of the local, national and international labour market.
 Our model preserves the widest possible choice for progression routes post 16 as every pupil will have a greater range of subjects on which to choose future opportunities for education and training.

 Smithills serves a diverse, multicultural community which welcomes and celebrates over seventeen ethnicities and forty different languages.
 As such, a high-quality citizenship and religious education provides pupils with a clear understanding, appreciation and respect of the values, faiths and cultures of others.
 It also develops the knowledge and skills pupils need to become responsible citizens and play a full and active part in society.
 Therefore, RE and Citizenship will always be part of a planned curriculum.